 Homeowners who are surprised to find extensive mold growth in the bathroom should turn to a professional mold remediation company, such as ServiceMaster EMT, for complete mold removal and deodorization services.
 Large mold colonies are best handled by trained experts.

 Skilled mold remediation technicians from ServiceMaster EMT will arrive onsite to first identify the source of the mold growth.
 A mold problem will only be resolved when the moisture source is properly addressed.
 As mentioned, without moisture, mold will cease to grow.

 ServiceMaster EMT mold remediation experts are careful to avoid spreading the mold spores to other rooms in the home.
 Containment of the mold-contaminated bathroom is achieved with our equipment.
 Our specialists wear protective gear to prevent inhalation of harmful mold spores.

 Once our skilled technicians have replaced or restored the materials damaged by mold, we fully decontaminate the area.
 Our restoration contractors remove the odors using industry-leading deodorization equipment, such as thermal fogging and nano carbon technology, and employ advanced techniques, including air washing and contaminated air treatment.

 It’s unpleasant to constantly smell musty odors in the bathroom, and it is highly unsafe to breathe in the mold spores.
-When you need a reliable deodorization service to eliminate musty odors and a mold remediation contractor to remove the mold, contact ServiceMaster EMT in the southern counties of California, Mohave County, AZ, and all of Nevada.
+When you need a reliable deodorization service to eliminate musty odors and a mold remediation contractor to remove the mold, contact ServiceMaster EMT in the southern counties of California and all of Nevada.

 We are available to provide free estimates at (800) 376-6678.